Chapter 5: ACLS | American CPR Care Association

 Online ACLS Course

-Chapter 5 : Airway techniques
+chapter 5 : Airway techniques

 It is imperative to know the proper usage of the equipment and techniques necessary for the management of various cardiac problems.
 If person is choking: Look for foreign object and remove if you see it.
 If not and patient is in respiratory arrest, check for foreign object whenever you are giving rescue breaths.
 If no foreign object seen, continue CPR.